ndarville/ndarville.github.io/_posts/2013-12-26-sandy-anniversay-survey.markdown

     "The Monmouth University Polling Institute released the first wave of results from a tracking panel of New Jersey residents who were displaced by Superstorm Sandy for at least one month.
 Few of these families feel like they are close to full recovery and most feel that the state's rebuilding efforts have overlooked them."
 </div>

-The sample size was `683` displaced New Jerseyans; 90% of respondents' counties were Monmouth (51%) and Ocean (39%).
+The sample size was `683` displaced "New Jersey residents who were displaced by Superstorm Sandy for at least one month"; 90% of respondents' counties were Monmouth (51%) and Ocean (39%).
 More information on methodology and panel demographics is available in the [original report][report].

 If you want to calculate the confidence interval for the percentages, you can do so [here][calculate].